-Yellow = High School S students

-Pink = ASE students

-Green = ESL Studen ts

-Blue = CTE Students S

-ADULT STUDENT E-CARDS

-Program & Site

-Student is currently enrolled in

-Student Name - Last, First, Middle Social Security Number

-Address Home phone Date of birth: Car License Plate Number

-IN CASE OF SUDDEN ILLNESS OR ACCIDENT, PLEASE NOTIFY: Name Relationship: Phone home # Work # Name Relationship: Phone home # Work # I understand that, if emergency medical or dental treatment is needed and the listed emergency contacts cannot be reached, 911 will be called.
-I realize the school district cannot assume responsibility for the payment of medical fees for expenses incurrent.
+Yellow = High School Students Pink = ASE students Green = ESL Stude nts Blue = CTE Studen its ADULT STUDENT E-CARDS Program & Site student is currently enrolled in Student Name - Last, First, Middle Social Security Number Address Home phone Date of birth: Car License Plate Number IN CASE OF SUDDEN ILLNESS OR ACCIDENT, PLEASE NOTIFY: Name Relationship: Phone Nome # Work # Name Relationship: Phone Nome # Work # I understand that, if emergency medical or dental treatment is needed and the listed emergency contacts cannot be reached, 911 will be called.
+I realize the school district cannot assume responsibility for the payment of medical fees for expenses incurred.
 I understand that it is my responsibility to inform the school of any changes regarding the information on this form.

-Student Signature

-Student Emergen

-Home Address: Home Phone: Cell Phone:

-IN CASE OF ILLNESS OR ACCIDENT CONTACT: 1.
-Name of Mother: Home Pho Place of Employment:

-3. Name of Guardian: Home Pho Work: Phone:Cell Phone: one:Email Address:

-4. Additional Contact: Relationship Phone:

-It an emergency should arise which requires minecular includes a databased of the steps are needed to protect the health of this childYesNo I understand that if an emergency medical or dental treatment is needed and the listed eme school district cannot assume responsibility for the payment of medical fees or expenses is and agree that the District, its officers, and its employees assume no liability of any nature that the principal/designee may transport my child between school and home when, in his Parent/Guardian Signature: nergency contacts cannot be reached, 911 will be called.
-I realize the incurred, including the cost of emergency transportation.
-I understand re in relation to the emergency transportation of my child.
+HIGH SCHOOL CONCURRENT STUD Student Signature Student Eine COMPLETE BOTH SIDES OF THIS CARD Student's Name: Student ID: Grade: Birthdate: Male Home Address: Cell Phone: Cell Phone: Cell Phone: IN CASE OF ILLNESS OR ACCIDENT CONTACT: 1.
+Name of Mother: Ho Place of Employment: Work Phone:Cell Phone: Place of Employment:Ho 3.
+Name of Guardian:Ho Work Phone:Cell Phone: me Phone:Email Address: Relationship Phone: Relationship Phone: If an emergency should arise which requires immediate medical attention and we, steps are needed to protect the health of this childYesNo I understand that if an emergency medical or dental treatment is needed and the lis echool district ensore source reconscibility for the navement of medical fees or ext as parents/guardians cannot be contacted, you are authorized to take whatever led emergency contacts cannot be reached, 911 will be called.
+I realize the enses incurred, including the cost of emergency transportation.
+I understand and agree that the District, its officers, and its employees assume no liability of an that the principal/designee may transport my child between school and home wher Parent/Guardian Signature: / nature in relation to the emergency transportation of my child.
 I also agree